|354C.12||Salary deductions and matching employer contributions.|

 (i) the state university instructional unit;

-(ii) the state college instructional unit; and
+(ii) the community college instructional unit;

-(iii) the state university administrative unit; or
+(iv) the state university administrative unit; or

 (3) an unclassified employee of the board included in the general professional unit or supervisory employees unit under section 179A.10, subdivision 2.

 Subd.
 3. Continuing eligibility authorization.
 Once a person qualifies for participation in the supplemental retirement plan, all subsequent service by the person as an unclassified employee of the board of trustees in a position or employment classification listed in subdivision 2, paragraph (b), is covered by the supplemental retirement plan.

 Subdivision 1.
 Basic contributions and deductions. (a) The employer of personnel covered by the supplemental retirement plan as provided in section 354C.11 shall deduct a sum equal to five percent of the annual salary of the person between $6,000 and $15,000.
 The employer may accomplish this deduction by making equal deductions each payroll period, based on anticipated annual salary.
 The employer may adjust these deductions as necessary to deduct the correct amount annually.
 Deductions cease upon termination of employment covered by the supplemental retirement plan.